 The District desires to acquire open space from willing sellers.
-Eminent domain will be used only in strict compliance with the District's eminent domain policies:
+State law prohibits the District from using eminent domain within the Coastside Protection Area.
+Elsewhere, eminent domain will be used only in strict compliance with the District's eminent domain policies:

 "The District does not want to use eminent domain as a means of purchasing land unless the property concerned is an open space parcel of critical importance or is under some dire emergency, such as immediate destruction of natural resources, or clearing for development purposes.
 Even under such urgent circumstances, however, eminent domain would still be used only as a last resort.
-The District would continue to use negotiations as its objective in purchasing the land."7 d.
-To guide the District's open space preservation efforts, the District produces a master plan and a regional open space study.
-The master plan sets forth guidelines for District acquisitions and shows the relative desirability of potential open space land acquisitions.
-The regional open space study shows the general extent of lands and public access improvements existing and under consideration to complete the District's greenbelt mission.
+The District would continue to use negotiations as its objective in purchasing the land."